Ute av verden: Synopsis

 The third part, which is about the same length as the other two combined, Henrik is in Kristiansand.
 The environment brings back memories, and he starts reflecting on his earlier days.
 His time in upper secondary school was troubled, with difficulties fitting in socially and disastrous attempts to woo girls.
 In addition to this, his parents' marriage was falling apart, as his father slipped further into alcoholism and neglect.
 Back in the present day, Henrik finds out that Miriam is coming to Kristiansand with her family.
 As the novel ends, Henrik travels to the airport, just to get a glimpse of her.
 Miriam, however, spots him, runs towards him and embraces him.

 The third part also contains a story within a story – a long science fiction-like dream sequence, told in the second person.
 Here Henrik wakes up to a Kristiansand he vaguely recognises, but is still completely different.
 Here he is married, and his wife assumes he has amnesia, but he suspects he has landed in a parallel reality.
 There are no gas or diesel engines, only steam.
 Historical figures are not always who he remembers them to be: Immanuel Kant is a physician and memoir writer, and Dante is a revolutionary.
 Henrik gets a job working on a gigantic pillar-like structure in the middle of the ocean, the purpose of which is never made clear.
 Through research, he finds out that the world he is in parted ways with the one he knows around the time of the burning of the Library of Alexandria, an event that never took place here.
 At the end of the dream, without finding many real answers, Henrik simply lies down to die.

 Reception

 Øystein Rottem declared that Knausgård had produced "the greatest literary achievement of the fall" in 1998.
 Some of the literary comparisons Rottem made were with Agnar Mykle, Knut Hamsun, and Vladimir Nabokov.
 The Danish translation of the novel was reviewed for Politiken by Søren Vinterberg, who commended its "superb narrative technique and great psychological ambition".

 Knausgård was awarded the Norwegian Critics Prize for Literature for 1998 for the book.
 This was the first time in the award's history that a first-time author had won.
 In 2006, Norwegian newspaper Dagbladet ranked Ute av verden as number eleven of the twenty-five best novels from the last twenty-five years.
 Inger Merete Hobbelstad here called it a "cornucopia of a novel", where one was "struck by the long, almost epic similes".

+The publication of the novel in Sweden ("Ut ur världen", 2015) caused controversy when literary professor Ebba Witt-Brattström criticised the author's depiction of the 13 year old girl in the novel as "literary pedophilia".
+This caused Knausgård to respond by calling Sweden "the land of the cyclops", dominated by a one-eyed view.